nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

-### Names list commands
+### Names List Commands

 Names List commands allow you to look through a pre-built list of character names offline.
-You may also compile your own list, and the program can help you pick one out at random, so you can start writing right away.
+You may also compile your own list, and the program can help you pick one out at random so you can start writing right away.

 #### Generating names from name database: `name`
 You can generate a name randomly from the stored database of names.